Urlaubsgimpel/jenkins-job-watcher/README.md

         ]
     });

 You can define multiple conditions per check.
 The check is considered true only if all of its containing conditions are true.
 The checks are executed in the order they were defined.

 ## Events

 The JenkinsJobWatcher is also an EventEmitter and emits the following events:

 * __checkPositive__
 Emitted when a check is true.
-The argument of the event is the corresponding check object.
+The arguments of the event are the corresponding check object, an array with all watched jobs and a map from status name to arrays from job names.
 * __checkSame__
 Emitted when the option "onlyNotifyOnChange" is set to true and the check still evaluates to true.
-The argument of the event is the corresponding check object.
+The arguments of the event are the corresponding check object, an array with all watched jobs and a map from status name to arrays from job names.
 * __checkNegative__
 Emitted when a check is false.
-The argument of the event is the corresponding check object.
+The arguments of the event are the corresponding check object, an array with all watched jobs and a map from status name to arrays from job names.
 * __error__
 Emitted when an error occurred.
 The argument of the event is the error.